Roasted Butternut Squash Soup is about as comforting of a soup as you will find.

 - Add in 4 cups of the stock and simmer for 20 minutes.

-- Puree in blender, or food processor, until smooth (be careful, liquid is hot!).
+- Puree mixture in blender, or food processor, until smooth (be careful, liquid is hot!).

-- Return to the pot and stir in the remaining 2 cups of stock.
+- Clean out skillet and then pour pureed mixture into it over medium heat.
+Stir in the remaining 2 cups of stock.

 - Add curry and mix.
-Cook until heated through.
+Cook until heated through, about 5 minutes.